This resource is great for:

 Using the captions and images to structure your writing and inspire your topic, write a reflective photo essay about either an experience, a relationship or a passion of yours.
 Include some or all of the social media content in your final work.

 Once you’re finished, maybe you could share it online to show how social media can be used as a positive force for creativity and self-expression!

 For more information on mental health in literary history, check out this article from Talonbooks.
 Or try reading any of the fantastic texts mentioned in part one!

 If you are struggling with your mental health, you should always feel able to reach out for support.
 Samaritans is a charity that is always there to listen to you, especially in moments of emotional distress.
 You can call ‘116 123’ day or night, 24 hours a day, every day.

-Thank you to Book Festival Programme Assistant Joe Christie for creating this thought-provoking resource.
+Thank you to Book Festival Programme Administrator Joe Christie for creating this thought-provoking resource.